EightShapes/esds-generators/packages/esds-lit-element-project-generator/README.md

 Follow the prompts.

-👆 This creates a pipeline that:
+👆 This creates a new component starter package that:

 * Provides lit-element as a base web component
 * Configures rollup to bundle your component source into three outputs: